Chaozhuang22/chaozhuang22.github.io/_posts/2023-08-09-nonlinear-mss.md

   <figcaption>Piezoresistive signal profile.</figcaption>
 </figure>

 The following line graphs show the dependence of sensor deformation and piezoresistive signal as a function of surface stress under different prestress levels.
 As prestress increases, both curves become increasingly nonlinear, where the stiffness of the sensor transits from positive to negative values, entering post-buckling regimes.
-The increasing slopes at the inflection points indicate that the sensor stiffness decreases from positive to zero, and to negative as the prestrain/prestress increases, which is accompanied with a drastic change in sensitivity to surface stress.
-When the stiffness is zero, the sensor is buckled and the sensivity goes to infinity, above which the sensor will exhibit snap-through instability as the stiffness reduces below zero.
+The increasing slopes at the inflection points indicate that the sensor stiffness decreases from positive to zero, and to negative as the prestrain/prestress increases, which is accompanied by a drastic change in sensitivity to surface stress.
+When the stiffness is zero, the sensor is buckled and the sensitivity goes to infinity, above which the sensor will exhibit snap-through instability as the stiffness reduces below zero.

 <figure class="half">